krishjainx/krishjainx/README.md

 `security`, `linux`, `algorithm`, `infrastructure`, `network`, `databases`, `ios`, `nlp`, `backend development`, `distributed systems`, `high-performance computing`, `biotech`, `life sciences`

+## Recent Research Projects

+- During the last winter break, I collaborated with Dr. Kelley, an independent researcher formerly at HP Labs, on enhancing **GNU screen to make it a "literate executable"** capable of outputting its own source code tarball.
+Screen is a fundamental utility in Unix-like systems that has remained relevant since its inception in 1987.
+Literate executables carry around all of their own source code, making it easy for users to scrutinize the exact source corresponding to the executable on their `$PATH`.
+A recent paper explains how to make any C/C++ program literate, expands on the advantages of literate executables, and literate-izes the GNU grep utility as an example: [Link to Paper](https://dl.acm.org/doi/10.1145/3570938)
+- Security-Enhanced Linux (SELinux) is a robust security mechanism that enforces mandatory access controls (MAC), but its policy language’s complexity creates challenges for policy analysis and management.
+This research investigates the automation of SELinux policy analysis using graph-based techniques combined with machine-learning approaches to detect policy anomalies.
+The study addresses two key questions: Can SELinux policy analysis be automated through graph analysis, and how do different anomaly detection models compare in analyzing SELinux policies?
+We will be comparing different machine learning models by evaluating their effectiveness in detecting policy violations and anomalies.
+Our approach utilizes Neo4j for graph representation of policies, with Node2vec transforming these graph structures into meaningful vector embeddings that can be processed by our machine learning models.
+In our results, the MLP Neural Network consistently demonstrated superior performance across different dataset sizes, achieving 95% accuracy with balanced precision and recall metrics, while both Random Forest and SVM models showed competitive but slightly lower performance in detecting policy violations.
+This combination of graph-based modeling and machine learning provides a more sophisticated and automated approach to understanding and analyzing complex SELinux policies compared to traditional manual analysis methods.
+(IEEE)

+## Most recently

+> 🎉 I’m thrilled to announce that I'll be interning with Chainguard this summer on their Lifecycle Squad!
+They’re the visionaries behind cloud-native technologies like Google's Distroless project and Sigstore, and now they're revolutionizing how we **secure open-source software at scale**.

+> Backed by **Sequoia Capital, Amplify Partners, The Chainsmokers' Mantis Venture Capital**, and others, Chainguard's mission resonates with me.
+Their recent **Series B round** brought the company's total fundraising to **$116 million**, fueling their groundbreaking approach.
+Companies like **GitGuardian, Hewlett Packard Enterprise, Sourcegraph, Snowflake, and Replicated** are already seeing the benefits of their hardened container image solution.

+> In the wake of the SolarWinds hack, this proactive approach to security is more vital than ever.
+Chainguard has cracked the code of software supply chain security by going beyond alerts and preemptively fixing vulnerabilities.
+This is a game-changer, letting developer and security teams breathe easier and focus on building.

 <details>
   <summary><h2><strong>Looking to Explore</strong></h2></summary>